Wrap up warm at Charlecote this winter

 You don’t need much of a breeze for No. 7 – Fly a kite, and you’ll find plenty of sticks in the parkland to make a trail (No. 12).

 There’s plenty of space just to run round and play games.
-Pop into the Servants' Hall shop to buy bug-hunting kits and books, and we stock other outdoor activities such as simple box kites that you can play with straight away.
+Pop into the Servants' Hall shop to buy bug-hunting kits and books, and we stock other outdoor activities that you can play with straight away.

-The grassy parkland paths are flat enough for chunky-wheeled buggies.
+The grassy parkland paths are flat enough for chunky-wheeled buggies if it's not too muddy.
 Wellies are always recommended.